permabullnino/Backups/dcr_vwap.md

 Decred's Proof of Stake Tickets offers transparency by allowing users to check the validity of any given ticket being chosen to vote.
 Tickets are a consensus-critical part of Decred, so all ticket purchases and votes occur on-chain, so there is no missing data surrounding tickets for network stakeholders.
 And to finish things off - Decred tickets have ticket price retargetings which aim to establish a certain amount of ticket buying volume, which can be checked to determine if the retargeting is properly regulating supply and demand.

 [INSERT TABLE HERE]

+Fairness matters - nobody cares about analyzing competition over scarce resources in these crypto-systems if they aren't fair.
+That's why this needs to be established up front - Decred tickets are a fair system, and thus are worth our time analyzing for purposes of looking into stakeholder behavior.